OctopiChalmers/hpatterns/README.md

 Haskell EDSL, with the intention of integrating the ideas into the [Haski](https://github.com/OctopiChalmers/haski) compiler.

+__EDIT (2021-06-25):__ Precise implementation details in this repository may differ slightly from that of the Haski compiler.
+In general though, the technique used is the same.

 Specifically, a framework is provided that allows the user to:

 1. Define how to convert some input type (e.g. `Int`) into a user-defined ADT.